 Many of these ideas won’t drain your marketing budget, but any investment in these will help you end your year on a positive note…whether it’s increased business now or goodwill built for increased business in the months to come.

 (For more from this article by Caron Beesley, SBA Community Moderator, please check out this link: http://www.sba.gov/community/blogs/7-holiday-marketing-tips-limited-budget.)

 Hope this helps you have a happy AND successful holiday season!

 P.S.
-If you're a Small Business Owner and would love help taking your marketing to the next level in 2020, please check out our MAP Marketing Coaching Program.
-We would love to have you!
+If you're a Small Business Owner and would love help taking your marketing to the next level in 2023, I'm here to help!
+Just click here to book your Free Marketing Strategy Session!